ruPauk/c-sharp-projects/manipulator/README.md

 It returns `new[] {shoulder, elbow, wrist}` array of angles needed to bring the manipulator's tip to position `(x, y)` relative to the anchor `(0, 0)`.
 On top of that, the angle between the last joint and horizontal had to remain equal to `alpha`.
 If impossible, it should return an array of three `double.NaN`.

-Random unit test is included in the same file following ulearn.me task to pass the automatic platform tests.
+Randomized unit test is included in the same file following ulearn.me task to pass the automatic platform tests.